karanpratapsingh/system-design/README.md

 ### Methods

 There are many different ways one could use to decide how to break up an application database into multiple smaller DBs.
-Below are three of the most popular methods used by various large-scale applications:
+Below are two of the most popular methods used by various large-scale applications:

 **Horizontal Partitioning (or Sharding)**